SquareSquash/web/README.md

 How to Install
 --------------

-To get started, run the `setup.rb` file in the project root.
+To get started, run the `bin/setup` file.
 This script will ask you a series of questions and generate a preliminary configuration for your site install.
 When the script is completed, you can run `git status` to see what files it changed, and refine your configuration from there.

 Once the script is complete, Squash should run for most typical development environments.
 Simply run `rails s` and visit the site in your Web browser.
 You